 For nights when fresh produce is on hand, it’s easy to switch over to Lettuce Wrapped Tacos for variety and a more traditional taco presentation.

 Homemade Taco Seasoning Hack

 If you love Mexican food as much as our family does, it makes sense to use a ready-made taco seasoning in place of the individual spices called for in the recipe.
 Of course I don’t mean buying those packets of taco mix from the store, which are filled with … well, fillers.

 Homemade taco seasoning makes it possible to pack in as many health-boosting spices and herbs as possible while controlling salt and preservatives.
 (Plus you can be sure it’s actually fresh.)

 For our favorite family recipe, check out The Wellness Mama Cookbook condiments and spices section, or this post with an earlier version of our favorite homemade taco seasoning recipe.
 It lasts a long time when stored in a dark, cool place and I reach for it constantly.
 If you have time, you can even make certain spices from scratch for maximum freshness and health benefits.
 (Instructions included in the recipe.)

 Taco Scramble for Breakfast?

 Grain-free breakfasts can be a challenge.
 It helps me (and the family meal budget) to reuse last night’s leftovers for breakfast.
 If this sounds like a gross proposition, consider seasoned meat and colorful peppers folded into an omelet or vegetable frittata and topped with a sprinkle of cheese and Mexican hot sauce.
 Not as out of the box as it seems!

 Leftover Taco Scramble also can be easily packed for lunch.
-(It’s good cold, too, even!)
+(It’s even good cold!)